fff-rs/juice/README.md

 #### Cap'n'Proto

-[cpanp is a data interchange format](https://capnproto.org/) that is used to store and load networks with weights for [Juice](https://github.com/spearow/juice/juice).
+[capnproto is a data interchange format](https://capnproto.org/) that is used to store and load networks with weights for [Juice](https://github.com/spearow/juice/juice).

 `capnproto` and `capnproto-libs` plus their development packages are the ones needed from your package manager.